xephora/Threat-Remediation-Scripts/WaveBrowser/readme.md

 - A big thank you to GitHub user @jendahl12 for the report.
 A removal and check was added for the WaveBrowser uninstall registry key.
 This was done so that System Center Configuration Manager can verify and confirm the remediation.

+*Update 08-02-2022 *

+- Optimizations were made to all WaveBrowser scripts.
+I Nested the checks and remediation instead of separating them.
+Organized the code a bit better 👌.

 ### Known Issues
 - For Windows 7, The removal of scheduled task doesn't work.
 However, it still removes the other files, registry keys and kills the processes perfectly fine.